xiaozhenyou/NIMH_repro_2017/_episodes/02-variables.md

 *   Python has a built-in function called `print` that prints things as text.
 *   Call the function (i.e., tell Python to run it) by using its name.
 *   Provide values to the function (i.e., the things to print) in parentheses.
-*   The values passed to the function are called 'arguments'
+*   The values passed to the function are called 'arguments'.

 ~~~
 print('The', roi_label , 'is', roi_vol, 'cubic mm')